cursor1try/FinalYearProject/README.md

   - "move left"
   - "move right"

-- **Reset View**:
-  - "centro" (resets to the default center)

 ## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:
+We welcome contributions!
+To get involved:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+3. Implement your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
+4. Push your branch to the repository (`git push origin feature-branch`).
-5. Create a pull request.
+5. Open a pull request.

+Thank you for your interest in enhancing the Voice Enabled Map UI!
+Enjoy exploring the project and contributing to its development.